 Before you read Look at the pictures and heading/s and try to predict what the text will be about.
-Skim the page to see what you will read game.
+Skim the page to see what you will read about.

+Let's read Let's read I didn't find it interesting, but because I never understood the game.
 Quite silly if you ask me!
 Two teams kicking a ball into a giant net.
 In the 90 minutes they do this, I can read through an interesting book!